-- 8. In November 2020, four amendments to the Russian "foreign agent" legislation were introduced to the Russian State Duma and have all been passed into law by the time of the adoption of this opinion: - Draft Law No. 1052523-7 "Amending the Federal Law 'On non-profit organisations' as regards improving the legal regulation of the activities of non-profit organisations performing the functions of a foreign agent and structural subdivisions of foreign nonprofit non-governmental organisations",7 - Draft Law No. 1057892-7 "Amending the Federal Law 'On fundamental guarantees of electoral rights and the right to participate in referendums of Russian Federation citizens";8 - Draft Law No. 1057914-7 "Amending individual legislative acts of the Russian Federation as regards establishing additional measures to counteract threats to national security";9 and - Draft Law No. 1060950-7 "Amending the Russian Federal Code of Administrative Infringements as regards specifying liability for breaches of the procedure governing the activities of persons performing the functions of a foreign agent".10
+8. In November 2020, four amendments to the Russian "foreign agent" legislation were introduced to the Russian State Duma and have all been passed into law with minor changes by the time of the adoption of this opinion:

+- Draft Law No. 1052523-7 "Amending the Federal Law 'On non-commercial organisations' as regards improving the legal regulation of the activities of non-commercial organisations performing the functions of a foreign agent and structural subdivisions of foreign non-commercial non-governmental organisations" (adopted as Federal Law No. 75-FZ of 5 April 2021); - Draft Law No. 1057892-7 "Amending the Federal Law 'On fundamental guarantees of electoral rights and the right to participate in referendums of Russian Federation citizens" (adopted as Federal Law No. 91-FZ of 20 April 2021); - Draft Law No. 1057914-7 "Amending individual legislative acts of the Russian Federation as regards establishing additional measures to counteract threats to national security" (adopted as Federal Law No. 481-FZ of 30 December 2020); and - Draft Law No. 1060950-7 "Amending the Russian Federal Code of Administrative Infringements as regards specifying liability for breaches of the procedure governing the activities of persons performing the functions of a foreign agent" (adopted as Federal Law No. 14-FZ of 24 February 2021).